Thursday, 30 June 2011

 Map 149 of the TOP 100 lime-green series

-We rose at 6 am and had our muesli at one of the tables in the deserted snack bar of the camping ground.
+We rose at 6 am and had our muesli at one of the tables in the deserted snack bar.

-A day of rest had done us good but we still did not fancy the steep, zigzagging goat track of the GRP as it left the camping ground, so we stuck to the road, empty at that hour, and climbed more sedately, with the river ever farther below on our left.
+The day of rest had done us good but we still did not fancy the steep, zigzagging goat track of the GRP as it left the camping ground, so we stuck to the road, empty at that hour, and climbed more sedately, with the river ever further below on our left.

 After three or four kilometres the GRP came down to meet us and we left the road, descending on a stony track to water level.
 It was the original road through the gorge and the stones were the remains of the cobbled surface.

-At this point the river gorge opened out into an expanse of cultivated fields, as flat as a lake, with the Loire far away amongst the trees.
+At this point the river gorge opened out into an expanse of cultivated fields, as flat as a lake, with the Loire far away behind the trees.

 Following a series of farm tracks, we arrived at the hamlet of Lamure with its handsome little church, perched on a slight ridge.
 Every time the river flooded, it must have been an island.